NuttaneeKnight/ServiceNow/servicePortal.md

 # Properties
 - Service Portal Properties
 - There aren't many properties because it is modular by nature.
-- It's better to define properties in the widget instance
+- It's better to define properties in the widget instance / or records.